-The Advanced Game Characters course expands on sculpting techniques to complete a full game character.
-Students will create production-ready characters that include cloth, gear, and other elements that make game characters unique.
-Students will focus on realism while adhering to game-engine constraints by building correct topology and materials.
+The Advanced Game Characters course expands on previous modeling, sculpting, and texturing techniques.
+Students will create a set of production-ready character assets with a focus on character clothing, accessories, anatomy, optimized topology, and materials while adhering to game-engine constraints.